Kyiv’s Open-Air Museum of Folk Architecture

 On Kyiv’s southern outskirs is a collection of late 19th and early 20th century rural buildings from multiple regions, providing a window on the way the vast majority of people lived in this vast country before everything changed.

 Just inside the entrance to the sprawling open-air museum, I met this woman, who makes most of her creations using corn husks.
-Susan’s and my wall and counter space at home are already jammed, and few of these items would have made it home in my full pack in one piece.
+Susan’s and my wall and counter space at home are already jammed, and anyway few of these items would have made it home in my full pack in one piece.
 But when I told her I had driven an ambulance here, she insisted on giving me one of the horseshoes there as a gift.
 This is the kind of welcome I got everywhere during my visit.

 The woman in the picture above, with a customer